alessandroaime/StravaSufferScore/README.md

 - Z5: 300 point/hour

 ## Making of the Suunto App
-And here’s the final code for the Movescount App Zone editor.
+And here’s the [final code](http://www.movescount.com/apps/app10925786) from the Movescount App Zone editor.

 ```
 RESULT = SCORE;